byshabay/Nuxt/README.md

 # Nuxt
 This is a blog on Nuxt.js.
-The goal of the project is to study Nuxt.js